 6. United Arab Emirates

 Heard of the Burj Khalifa, the tallest tower in the world?
 How about the leisurely Dubai Mall that lets you shop till you drop?
 You can find both, and a lot more, in the UAE.
-Relax at posh Burj Al Arab Jumeirah hotel or experience the waters in Palm Islands.
+Relax atthe posh Burj Al Arab Jumeirah hotel or experience the waters of the Palm Islands.
 You won’t run out of things to do with all the jaw-dropping man-made structures in the country.

 The Middle East continues to be the most popular continent for OFWs, mainly due to the majority of the countries here offering above-average salaries to expats.
-As of 2017, more or less 357,867 Filipinos were working in the UAE.
-Aside from the booming economy of the country, UAE is also trusted when it comes to the safety of their overseas workers.
+As of 2020, more or less 258,633 Filipinos were working in the UAE.
+Aside from the country’s booming economy, UAE is also trusted when it comes to the safety of its overseas workers.
 UAE offers a variety of careers for people looking to work overseas, from call centre agents, healthcare staff, and culinary employees, to engineers, IT staff, and domestic workers.

-Several Filipinos dream of living in Japan, which is currently known as one of the safest countries to live in in the world.
+Several Filipinos dream of living in Japan, currently known as one of the world’s safest countries to live in.
 The Land of the Rising Sun models discipline and innovation, and both its traditional and pop cultures have become among the most prominent in the world.
-Not to mention Japanese food is also widely sought-after by Filipinos.
+Not to mention, Japanese food is also widely sought-after by Filipinos.
 Could you just count how many restaurants nowadays serve sushi, ramen, and matcha-flavoured items?
-Travel to Japan and you’ll get to enjoy all these with some cherry blossom trees and maybe a hint of Mount Fuji on the side.
+Travel to Japan, and you’ll enjoy all these — with cherry blossom trees and maybe a hint of Mount Fuji on the side.

-Even when Japan isn’t as economically competitive for overseas workers as other countries, the safety and cleanliness of the country have drawn many Filipinos to migrate there.
-In fact, with around 114,611 OFWs, Filipinos rank third in Japan’s foreign labour list.
-While Japan has maintained strict rules for overseas workers for the past years, their government has decided to revise their immigration law to accept more workers in the healthcare sector.
+Even when Japan isn’t as economically competitive for overseas workers as other countries, its safety and cleanliness have drawn many Filipinos to migrate there.
+In 2020, there were about 62,000 OFWs in Japan..
+While Japan has maintained strict rules for overseas workers for the past years, its government has decided to revise their immigration law to accept more workers in the healthcare sector.
+Furthermore, English teachers and IT professionals are also in demand in the country.

 Want to immerse in an exciting culture?
 Taiwan is “Asia’s hidden experience capital,” and more and more foreigners are realising that through the years.
 Surely, you’ve heard of the soaring Taipei tower, but a number of people are also loving Taiwan’s Love River in Kaohsiung and the Fengjia Night Market in Taichung.